 Jessamyn Go is a ceramic artist based in Mastic Beach Long Island, NY.
 She holds a BS in Studio Art from New York University and has exhibited internationally, including the XV Florence Biennale, 1000 Vases in Milan and Paris, and the Every Woman Biennial in New York.
 In 2025, Go was named an Andy Warhol Visual Arts Program Artist through The Nature Conservancy of New York.
 She is also a recipient of the Long Island Grants for the Arts 2026 Artist Fellowship and the Optimum Small Business Grant through the LIA Foundation.
-Her work is represented by Kasper Contemporary and Russell Steele, with selected pieces featured at the Parrish Art Museum Store.
+Her work is represented by Kasper Contemporary, Russell Steele, and has a curated collection featured at the Parrish Art Museum Store.

-Beyond the studio, Go’s work moves fluidly into education and community engagement.
-She serves as lead instructor of the ceramics program at The Studio at Gallery North, Director of the Ecology Art Lab with the Mastic Beach Conservancy, and lead artist for Shaping the Shoreline, a grant-funded clay workshop presented throughout Long Island—roles that reflect her commitment to inclusive, community-centered creative learning.
+Beyond the studio, Go’s work extends into education and community engagement.
+She serves as the Ceramics Program Coordinator at The Studio at Gallery North and Director of the Ecology Art Lab for the Mastic Beach Conservancy.
+She is also actively seeking grants to support Shaping the Shoreline, a community initiative designed to make clay workshops free and accessible to underserved neighborhoods throughout Long Island.
+In addition, Jessamyn serves on the Suffolk County Citizens Advisory Board for the Arts.
+Together, these roles reflect her deep commitment to inclusive, community-centered creative learning.

 Across sculpture, teaching, and public programming, Go approaches clay as both medium and metaphor—a way to shape connection, honor process, and imagine more empathetic ways of inhabiting the world.